 Students as early as Emerging Stage who are not on track to pass the third grade reading assessment may receive intervention during the school year including one or more of Title 1 services, fall/spring/summer intervention programs, and classroom Tier 1 and Tier 2 intervention.
-In addition, the School and the parent will develop a Reading Improvement and Monitoring Plan.
-The intervention plan will be described in the child Reading Intervention and Monitoring Plan (RIMP) which will be shared with the parent at the first parent-teacher conference.
+In addition, the School and the parent will develop a Reading Improvement and Monitoring Plan (RIMP).
+The intervention plan will be described in the RIMP which will be shared with the parent at the first parent-teacher conference.